 Football Manager 2021 sees an improvement to the description of the Defensive Width.
-Instead of being labelled from Narrow to Wide, you will see whether you are forcing the opposition inwards or outside.
+Instead of being labeled from Narrow to Wide, you will see whether you are forcing the opposition inwards or outside.
 Which option you opt for will depend on your tactics and whether it’s better to concede space on the wings as you congest the middle and tries to win back possession through the centre.

 With new animations to the player role descriptions, you will know exactly what you’re asking your players to do when building a tactic.
 You will better see the player role movements of each different role, similar to the animations we have been accustomed to with the different tactical styles.